nedbat/coveragepy/doc/config.rst

 against the source file found at "src/module.py".

 If you specify more than one list of paths, they will be considered in order.
-The first list that has a match will be used.
+A file path will only be remapped if the result exists.
+If a path matches a list, but the result doesn't exist, the next list will be tried.
+The first list that has an existing result will be used.

 Remapping will also be done during reporting, but only within the single data file being reported.
 Combining multiple files requires the ``combine``